-110. (1) If the proper officer has reason to believe that any goods 10 Seizure of goods, documents and are liable to confiscation under this Act, he may seize such goods: things.
+Scizure of goods, documents and things.
+110. (1) If the proper officer has reason to believe that any goods are liable to confiscation under this Act, he may seize such goods:

 Provided that where it is not practicable to seize any such goods, the proper officer may serve on the owner of the goods an order that he shall not remove, part with, or otherwise deal with the goods except with the previous permission of such officer.